 The results from the moisture safety analysis were used for predicting the outcome of the selected and incidental moisture safety strategies in the two later studied buildings.
 The prediction method was deemed broadly accurate.
 The initial hypothesis - that the moisture safety strategy predicted to result in poorer outcomes by the analysis method would indeed lead to worse conditions in practice - was confirmed (RQ6).
 Likewise, the strategy predicted to perform better yielded superior results.
-A guaranteed moisture-safe outcome was predicted 6 out of 10 times for one of the studied buildings, 10 out of 10 times for the first-floor wall panels in the second building, and 0 out of 10 times for the second-floor wall panels in the second building.
+A guaranteed moisture-safe outcome was predicted 6 out of 10 times for one of the studied buildings, 10 out of 10 times for the first-floor wall panels in the second building.
 For the latter variant, with no guarantee of success (in terms of ensuring a moisture-safe outcome) the simulation model also predicted a very high MC in the bottom area of the CLT wall panels.
 This proved to be the actual outcome.
-It was suggested that incorporating a preliminary analysis of moisture safety strategies during the early stages of the planning process could be beneficial.
+It was suggested that that incorporating a preliminary analysis of moisture safety strategies during the early stages of the planning process could be beneficial.